-Infrastructure Australia estimates that major public infrastructure activity will double over the next three years, resulting in a further surge in demand for skills and labour.
+Infrastructure Australia estimates that major public infrastructure activity will continue to experience constrained labour supply.
 In response to these challenges, Sydney Metro has taken a more strategic approach to how we attract and retain our best talent and embrace inclusion and diversity.